captainzero93/sd-webui-forge-classic-neo-extensions/README.md

 4. Restart Forge Neo

-The extension should now be working, please report any issues.
+The extension(s) should now be working!

 ## Contributing